peak/s5cmd/README.md

 cp s3://bucket/prefix/test.html test.html
 ```

 We don't support syncing between 2 storage endpoints out of the box.
-You may use s5cmd sync for this:
+The current solution is to sync remote objects to your local disk first, then sync your local files to the target remote storage.
+For example, if you'd like to sync S3 and Google Cloud Storage:

 ```
 s5cmd sync 's3://s3-bucket/path/*' download_folder/